Seven in 10 Latinos disapprove of Trump, Pew report says

 - Nearly four in 10 Hispanics (37 percent) said that in the last 12 months, someone has expressed support for them because they're Latino.

-- About two-thirds of Latinos think Trump's policies have been harmful to Hispanics.
-This differs greatly from Latinos' views in 2010 during the Obama administration (15 percent) and in 2007 under George W. Bush's tenure (41 percent).
+- About two-thirds of Latinos think Trump's policies have been harmful to Hispanics, a far larger share than in 2010 during the Obama administration (15 percent) or in 2007 under George W. Bush (41 percent).

 - But there's a partisan divide.
 Only 36 percent of Latino Republicans think Trump's policies have harmed Latinos, compared to 81 percent of Latino Democrats.